 Gathering Submission Documentation

 As part of the structure of the SIP, along with the original digital objects themselves, there is a folder within the metadata directory called “submissionDocumentation” that stores documentation relating to the acquisition and processing of the objects you are transferring.
-To prepare for ingest you should gather all relevant documentation that you wish to include, such as donor agreements, transfer forms, and accession records to include in the final SIP.
+To prepare for ingest you should gather all relevant documentation that you wish to include, such as donor agreements, transfer forms, photographgs of original media, or accession records to include in the final SIP.

 Considering Normalization Rules

-Archivematica has created a list of acceptable preservation and access formats for the most common file types, and during ingest it will attempt to normalize to these formats.
+Archivematica contains a registry for many file formats, including normalization rules, and during ingest it will attempt to normalize to any formats for which an associated rule exists.
 Your assessment of the file formats of the materials you have processed, as well as your institution’s plans for providing access, will give you an idea of whether any normalization will be needed and what actions Archivematica may perform.
-Outdated or proprietaryformats may require more specialized normalization rules or different tools, or there may not be a tool available for normalization at all.
+Outdated or proprietary formats may require more specialized normalization rules or different tools, or there may not be a tool available for normalization at all.
 Archivematica allows for the default rules to be edited according to your needs, as well as for the use of specialized conversion tools as part of your workflow.

 There is also the option to use manually normalized files, if you have already created finished preservation and access copies, or if the tools you use cannot be incorporated into Archivematica’s workflow.